 I have known Lisa for a relatively short period of time, perhaps about five or six years; however, in that time I have seen her demonstrate many of the qualities, skills and personal attributes that I feel would be essential to being an efficient and progressive town clerk.

 As a fellow member of Pepperell's Charter Commission for the past three years, Lisa stepped up and assumed the added responsibility of acting as commission secretary.
 In this role, Lisa performed all the requisite duties of a very active and busy commission, including interacting and working with the town administrator, the Board of Selectmen, the office of the attorney general, the Department of Revenue and many of the town's appointed and elected boards, all while maintaining her primary focus as a commission member working toward the goal of producing a self-governance charter to put before the voters.

 It is not by accident that Lisa was able to accomplish this.
 Her many years of progressive experience as a paralegal were quite evident as she served the town as a charter commissioner.
-But further, Lisa always went above and beyond what I would consider normal effort.
-We would often see Lisa's meeting documentation arrive in our emails late in the night after every meeting.

 I have been told by my current colleague, Groton Town Clerk Michael Bouchard, that relevant and responsible paralegal experience is one of the very best training grounds to transition to being a town clerk.

 Lisa holds two college degrees.
 This itself is a very significant accomplishment and certainly an indication of work ethic and commitment.
 Pepperell would be well served by this.